revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Threads.md

 <blockquote>

-Synchronization in java is the capability to control the access of multiple threads to any shared resource.
-In the Multithreading concept, multiple threads try to access the shared resources at a time to produce inconsistent results.
-The synchronization is necessary for reliable communication between threads.
+Synchronization in java is the capability to control the access of multiple threads to any shared resource.In the Multithreading concept, multiple threads try to access the shared resources at a time to produce inconsistent results.The synchronization is necessary for reliable communication between threads.

 </blockquote>
 </details>

 ---

-6. Explain thread starvation?
+6.Explain thread starvation?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)